 Sure, it shows my attention to detail, my love of colour + texture and it shows the prestige, polished side to my brand that I love.
 But there isn’t enough of ME.

-And that me that I’ve been hiding is the crazy-pants, slightly cuckoo, full of laughter, smiling all the time kinda person.
+And that I’ve been hiding is the crazy-pants, slightly cuckoo, full of laughter, smiling all the time kinda person.
 The person + business woman + designer that values creativity mixed with strategy.

 My brand is missing the polished yet creative mess that is me.